This is the current shape of the #SlateOfHate in Tennessee.

 SB228/HB3 by Sen. Hensley and Rep. Cepicky: This bill repeats the effort to prevent transgender students from participating in high school and middle school sports.
 It ties a student's gender to the original birth certificate.
 The "whereas" clauses attempt to pit transgender people against women's sports.
-TAKE ACTION: This bill will be up for a vote in Senate and House Committees on Feb.
-24. It was originally scheduled for February 17.
+Governor Lee signed the bill after it passed both legislative chambers.

 SB193/HB372 by Sen. Bowling and Rep. Casada: This bill allows employees of state or local government (which also includes public universities and colleges) to skip trainings or seminars that conflict with their values or religious beliefs.
 We believe that the bill provides a way of undermining LGBTQ-inclusive training sessions and seminars offered by government entities.
-TAKE ACTION: This bill will be up for a vote in a House subcommittee on February 24.
-It was originally scheduled for February 17.
+Taken off notice on March 17.